Sloplerol/Promise/README.md

 # Ending
-  * Promise has a long-term development prospect, I hope you can grasp it as soon as possible
+  * 📖 Promise has a long-term development prospect, I hope you can grasp it as soon as possible,It worthy learing about already